-The Newton Concept is designed to give high learning outcome and great learning experiences with STEM, for both students and teachers.
+The Newton Concept is designed to give high quality learning outcomes and great learning experiences with STEM, for both students and teachers.

 The Newton Concept is developed by the Norwegian non-profit foundation FIRST Scandinavia, in collaboration with teachers, academic institutions and industry partners.
-Our purpose is to provide give children and young people good training and empowering experiences with science, technology, engineering and mathematics (STEM) subjects.
+Our purpose is to provide children and young people with good training and empowering experiences within science, technology, engineering, and mathematics (STEM) subjects.

-The teaching in the Newton Room is diverse and focuses on learning through practical and exploratory activities, combined with discussion for high learning outcome.
+The teaching in the Newton Room is diverse and focuses on learning through practical and exploratory activities, combined with discussion for top-level learning outcomes.
 Newton teachers are enthusiastic and professionally skilled educators, who lead the students through the activities.

 How we teach

 The Newton Room is owned by the local municipality and can be a resource centre shared by one or more districts.
-It is usually situated in a central premise within the region.
-Newton Rooms are part of a network with joint administration and shared access to resources and best practice.
+It is usually situated in a central location within the region.
+Newton Rooms are part of a network with joint administration and shared access to resources and best practices.

 Learn more about the Newton concept and organisations history.